system76/tech-docs/src/models/thelio-major-r3/README.md

     - Up to two dedicated GPUs
         - Primary GPU slot:
             - PCIe 5.0 x16
-                - Runs at x8 bandwidth if either of the bottom two M.2 slots are populated.
+                - Runs at x8 bandwidth if either of the bottom two M.2 slots are populated
             - Up to 4-slot height
         - Secondary GPU slot:
             - PCIe 4.0 x4